willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 Additionally, the chess programming world is primarily dominated by C and C++ languages, meaning a vast community of developers and resources are available.
 Some of the most robust engines written in other languages were eventually revised and developed in C. For example, Booot, written by Alex Morozov in Delphi, was rewritten due to running into too many 64-bit bugs.
 It is also commonly used for web and windows applications which fits the project's needs.

 The main difference between statically typed and dynamically typed languages is variables and how each handles them.
-With static languages, all variables and their types are already known at run time as the programmer, as I will have already declared them.
+With static languages, all variables and their types are already known at run time as the programmer, as I will have already declared and defined them down to specific data type.
 This is advantageous as it means a lot of more trivial hard to detect bugs are caught early on.

 On the other hand, dynamically typed languages do not know the types associated with run-time values/variables/fields, e.t.c.
 They are allowing programmers to skip the process of thinking about the type of each variable used.
 Although many dynamically typed languages also allow you to provide type information if required, for example, to take care of a bug.
 Finding bugs inside more significant projects can be much more difficult.
 Hence, dynamic languages are mainly used as scripting languages due to their usefulness in developing solutions quickly and the much smaller nature of scripts compared to more significant projects, the main reason why I chose a static language such as C#.
 (Lynn, 2021)